 Palm Cove Beach

-PALM COVE IS STILL FAR NORTH QUEENSLANDS CLEANEST BEACH!
+PALM COVE WINS FAR NORTH QUEENSLANDS CLEANEST BEACH AWARD!

-Welcoming locals and a sense of community spirit have clinched two Queensland titles for Palm Cove at the Keep Australia Beautiful Awards this week.
+Welcoming locals and a sense of community spirit have clinched two Queensland titles for Palm Cove at the Keep Australia Beautiful Awards.

 Palm Cove tied with Whitehaven Beach as Queensland's Friendliest Beach and received the Partnerships Award in conjunction with Federation Walk on the Gold Coast.

-Tourism Palm Cove President John Astle was in Brisbane for the Queensland awards ceremony on Tuesday (December 15) where he spoke about the hard work carried out by businesses, the community and Cairns Regional Council to ensure Palm Cove was the ideal tropical beach destination.
+Tourism Palm Cove President John Astle was in Brisbane for the Queensland awards ceremony where he spoke about the hard work carried out by businesses, the community and Cairns Regional Council to ensure Palm Cove was the ideal tropical beach destination.

 "Sometimes it's not what you see, but what you don't see that gives a place its appeal.
 Palm Cove has no high-rise and there is no proliferation of advertising signs, so the natural beauty of the destination and the friendly atmosphere can be soaked up by the visitor," he said.